jspecify/jspecify/docs/docs/spec.md

     > This is just a part of our universal rule to treat a bare `?` like `?
     > extends Object`.

--   The rule written specifically for `? extends Object` applies only if we are [comfortable] treating the nullness operator of the `Object` bound as `UNION_NULL`.
+-   The rule written specifically for `? extends Object` applies only if there is reason to be [comfortable] treating the nullness operator of the `Object` bound as `UNION_NULL`.

 -   When the JLS refers to the same type `T` on both sides of a rule, the rule applies if and only if this spec defines the 2 types to be the [same type].